microsoft/vscode-python-devicesimulator/README.md

 ### 5. Use the Serial Monitor for your Adafruit CPX device (available on Windows and Mac only)

 1. Plug in your CPX device (make sure it’s formatted properly already)
-2. Run the command `Device Simulator Express: Open Serial Monitor`
+2. Run the command `"Device Simulator Express: Open Serial Monitor"`
 3. Select your baud rate for the serial port
 4. The print() statements in your code will show in the output console